MayureshM0re/Kecilin-Beyblade-Detection/README.md

 1) Collect Data :

   1. To acquire the data I cut a specific time stamp video from a YouTube video https://www.youtube.com/watch?v=HlG29zJmodM, time stamp 06.40 to 07.15, after that  I wrote a Python script with its file name image_extract.py, in this script, I wrote code in such a way that it extracted 120 frames from the video file which I extracted from the downloaded YouTube video.
-Then I took these 120 images and manually labelled them from Makesens.ai website and covnerted them in YOLO format that is the .txt format
+Then I took these 120 images and manually labelled them from Makesens.ai website and covnerted them in YOLO format that is the .txt format and then I arranged the dataset in train and val folders

 ---